Who's Who At the Overbeck Project

 Bernadette and Jim McMahon raised their family on Capitol Hill and have long been active here with St. Peter's Church, the Boy Scouts and other community efforts.
 Bernadette is retired from a career as a chemist with the Food and Drug Administration, and works now as a consultant in data base development.
 Jim, an American history buff, served as an attorney for a number of government agencies and congressional committees.

 Nicky Cymrot is president of the Capitol Hill Community Foundation, which funds and supports this project.
-She and her husband Steve have run a real estate rental and development business on Capitol Hill since the 1960s and have been involved with numerous neighborhood preservation and improvement efforts.
+She has co-owned a real estate rental and development business on Capitol Hill since the 1960s, headed the creation of Hill Center, and supported numerous other community organizations and projects.

 Stephanie Deutsch, a writer who contributes frequently to Voice of the Hill and the book review sections of the Washington Times and the New York Times, is a board member of the Capitol Hill Community Foundation.
 She and her husband David are native Washingtonians and longtime residents of Capitol Hill, where they've raised three children.

 Robert Hughes was Ruth Ann Overbeck's husband and worked with her on many of her historical research projects and neighborhood preservation efforts.
 An accomplished artist and active member of the Capitol Hill community, he manages the Scholars Program of the American Chemical Society.

 Lucinda Janke, collections manager at the D.C.
 Historical Society and a longtime resident of the Hill, provided critical assistance in the launching of our lecture series.
 She’s the co-author, along with Ruth Ann Overbeck, of “William Prout, Capitol Hill’s Community Builder,” in Coming Into the City, Essays on Early Washington, D.C.